theimowski/master-thesis/docs/section-research.md

 A role describes the category of a user.
 As an example, in Music Store there were 2 simple roles defined:

-* "user" - a standard user, someone who can browse through and buy music albums
+* "user" - a standard user, someone who can browse through and buy music albums,
-* "admin" - a privileged user of the system, that is allowed to manage albums
+* "admin" - a privileged user of the system, that is allowed to manage albums.

 New users that would register to the Music Store, got automatically the "user" role assigned.
 There was only one predefined user with "admin" role and the same name.